Virginia Property Tax Rates by County

 • A low rate does not always mean a low bill.
 High-growth areas like Loudoun County have moderate rates but high assessed values.

-Ranked lowest to highest among the 27 Virginia jurisdictions currently published on CountyTaxTools.
+Ranked lowest to highest among the 91 Virginia jurisdictions in this property tax comparison.
 The "Annual Tax" column shows what each rate produces on a $400,000 assessed home as a common reference point.

 Sorted by rate, lowest to highest.
 All rates per $100 of assessed value.